-The carrying values of cash and cash equivalents, current accounts receivable, accounts payable and the bank loan are reasonable estimates of their fair values due to the short-term maturity of these instruments or the fact that they attract interest at market rates.
-The fair value of the BAS Building as at March 31, 2021 (note 8) was derived from observable market inputs when possible, but where this is not feasible, a degree of judgement is required in establishing fair values.
+The carrying values of cash and cash equivalents, accounts receivable and accounts payable are reasonable estimates of their fair values due to the short-term maturity of these instruments or the fact that they attract interest at market rates.
 Judgements include considerations of inputs such as liquidity risk, credit risk and market conditions.
 Changes in assumptions relating to these factors could affect the reported fair value.

-As at March 31, 2022, no group of assets or liabilities were measured at fair value.
-There have been no transfers between hierarchy levels during the years ended March 31, 2022 and 2021.
+As at March 31, 2023, no group of assets or liabilities were measured at fair value.
+There have been no transfers between hierarchy levels during the years ended March 31, 2023 and 2022.